fabioono25/projects_net/README.md

-# projects_net
+# Projects .NET

-Projects in .NET, related to the courses I've being done
+The idea is adding a list of projects to test the features I've being studying.